BobtheChicken/kevins-storybook/notes.md

 Spirit Hunt:
 	so basically once the group talks to the panda spirit, they know about the existence of other spirits. statues on Senjokan island represent the spirits that the group must locate to activate the portal. theres about ~10 spirits, and then the final spirit, Yamaterasu.

+SIDE CHARACTERS:

+	pure power girl's grandpa who is a sensei in some technique

+	slightly older dude who is the successor to some op magic. this guys a derp

+	slightly older adventurer guy w/ long white hair. he's a cool dude, respects the power of the main group. he has 2 guys who help him and they are also finding spirits.

+	the heads of the church, the institute, and the monks are all childhood friends. they are all really pro and know what they are doing.
+	Institude head guy: he knows strat guy from before divine war. they spoke as equals when instute head was just a commander, and strat guy was doing his old invasion stuff.

+	head of monks: was shonen's father's best friend. this guy continued on the dreams of shonen's father, and is the main engineer of the Giant Moving Mechanical Factory.

+	the five brothers of senyuu. they all rank really high in demon structure.

+	nice looking woman a few years older. friend of shonen guy acts like older sister. works in taro city fashion district.

+	demon shogun: ruler of everything. senyuu's dad. you can see the battle scars in his eyes. this guy is pro.

 class: strategist mage
 strategy guy who wears a hoodie and looks badass. calm and collected. when he was a kid, he lived in a poor city in the north (this is before divine war, so world is a mess cause the demons aren’t governing anything yet.). parents were assassinated when he was 5. he killed the assassin with his own gun. he sweet talked and took up a team of rebels. he is in a mech suit stolen from the monks, so they don’t know he is a kid. he leads the rebellion, invades the church of ninja, invade spirit transportations, invade the monk mobile factories of course, brought everyone under him for a year. when divine war came down, he dissapeared as the whole district was wiped out. he was still only 7. he escaped and went into hiding.
 	gameplay is based on timings and working as a team. change the world in certain radius (buff area, hot area, cold area), to help each teammate.